juliarachwal99-lab/PuddleWarehouse_SQL/README.md

 # PuddleWarehouse_SQL
-SQL script for PuddleWarehouse, an e-commerce dog product warehouse.
-Features a 9-table schema with integrity constraints, sample datasets, and analytical queries covering sales, inventory, and logistics.
+This repository contains a relational database schema and initial dataset designed for PuddleWarehouse, an e-commerce warehouse management system specializing in dog products.
+The project includes full DDL/DML scripts and specific SQL queries simulating real-world business data analysis.